HD 240237 b: Discovery

 The planet was detected through Doppler spectroscopy, the method of observing exoplanets through the measurement of radial velocities of a star.
 If there is a wobble, it could mean that there is a possible planetary companion orbiting it.

 Observations were taken with the Hobby–Eberly Telescope equipped with the High-Resolution Spectrograph in a queue-scheduled mode.
-From July 2004 to October 2009, 40 epochs were measured, with SNR values ranging from 161–450.
+From July 2004 to October 2009, 40 epochs were measured, with SNR values ranging from 161 to 450.
 These observations eventually led the team to conclude that there was in fact a planetary companion orbiting around HD 240237, and they estimated its parameters to be a mass of 5.3 times that of Jupiter, an orbital period of 746 days, an eccentricity of 0.4, and a semi-major axis of 1.9 AU.
 The discovery, along with 2 other exoplanets, were announced on October 9, 2011.